MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-virtual-tables-using-connectors.md

    - If you chose SQL and Azure AD as your authentication method, you'll be asked for your SQL server name and database name.
 Provide these and select **Next**.

 ### Configure your Data
    - If you're creating a SharePoint virtual table, you're asked to enter the URL of your SharePoint site or select from your most recently used SharePoint sites.
 The most recently used list is populated by gathering information about your recently used sites using Microsoft Graph and your Azure AD credentials.
-If you're pasting the SharePoint URL, only include the information up to the site name, such as *https://microsoft.sharepoint.com/teams/Contoso*.
+If you're pasting the SharePoint URL, only include the information up to the site name, such as :::no-loc text="https://microsoft.sharepoint.com/teams/Contoso":::.

 1. A page is displayed where you can either search your data source for a specific table or list, or select a table or list from the provided list.
 1. Select the check box if you want to configure the table name, column names, and primary field.